 Feeling lightheaded or dizzy during or after an intense strength training workout is not uncommon.
 The sensation comes from the increased strain placed on your heart when lifting heavy weights, which impacts your blood pressure.
 Many lifters hold their breath as they push or pull a heavy weight at the beginning of an exercise.
 The lack of oxygen intake while performing a strenuous action almost instantaneously causes the heart to beat faster, causing higher blood pressure.
 The heart does this to deliver the oxygen the body needs to complete the action.
 Dehydration can also contribute to lightheadedness.
 Drink plenty of water before, during and after a workout to keep yourself hydrated.

 The lightheaded feeling during a workout typically passes after a few seconds.
 Once heart recovers, it can effectively pump blood and oxygen throughout your body again.
 If, however, you consistently experience dizziness and feel lightheaded for more than several seconds after an exercise, speak with your doctor.
 This could be a sign of a more serious underlying condition that is exasperated by straining when lifting weights.
 Conditions such as arrhythmia and cardiomyopathy can cause the heart to pump inadequate amounts of blood through your body.
-If you suffer from either condition, speak with your doctor before beginning a strength training regimen.
+If you have either condition, speak with your doctor before beginning a strength training regimen.

 Presyncope and Orthostatic Hypotension